Academic Literacies Program

 • WTG 200 Advanced Academic Writing: Ethics at Work

-Students who place into WTG 124, WTG 128 or WTG 130 must enroll in these courses their first semester at Franklin.
-Students who place into WTG 150 typically enroll in the Spring semester of their incoming year, after they have completed a First Year Seminar course.
+Students who place into WTG 124 or WTG 130 must enroll in these courses their first semester at Franklin.
+It is highly recommended that students who place into WTG 150 take the course within their first three semesters at Franklin.
 Writing-intensive courses at the 200-level and above all have the prerequisite of WTG 150.
 All students are encouraged to work with their advisor to choose a balanced set of writing requirement courses throughout their Franklin career.